 Verfassungsrecht - Rule of Law Programme Southeast Europe

-The project countries of the Rule of Law Program South East Europe (RLP SEE) differ in their respective evolutionary states: Bulgaria and Romania passed new constitutions in 1991 shortly after the break-down of the communist regimes.
-They changed them with respect to the EU accession in those areas which refer to the judicative.
+The project countries of the Rule of Law Program South East Europe (RLP SEE) differ in their respective evolutionary states: Bulgaria and Romania passed new constitutions shortly after the break-down of the communist regimes, which affected changes in areas such as the judiciary with a view to EU accession

-In the countries of former Yugoslavia, important developments have occurred only recently in the sector of constitutional law: the Republic of Serbia passed a new constitution in Fall 2006.
+In the countries of former Yugoslavia, important developments have occurred only recently in the sector of constitutional law: the Republic of Serbia passed a new constitution.

-Positive developments have also occurred in the Republic of Montenegro: On 22 October 2007, the Montenegrian Parliament adopted the first constitution, long-discussed since the state became independent one year ago.
+Positive developments have also occurred in the Republic of Montenegro: The Montenegrin parliament adopted a long-controversial first constitution since the state’s independence a year ago.

-The constitution not only re-regulates the controversially discussed question for judicial independence (in particular with respect to the announcement of judges), it also envisages for the first time – like the Serbian constitution – an individual complaint to the constitutional court which is essential for the strengthening of constitutional adjudication.
+The constitution not only re-regulates the controversially discussed question for judicial independence (in particular with respect to the announcement of judges) in a new way.
+Like the Serbian constitution, it also provides for individual appeals to the constitutional court for the first time, which is essential for strengthening constitutional jurisdiction.

 In Bosnia and Herzegovina, too, constitutional reform is a current topic.
-A constitutional reform is necessary despite the Dayton Agreement of 1995 which enabled the establishment of institutions constitutive for a Rechtsstaat as this agreement no longer offers the constitutional and administrative framework which the country needs in order to achieve the necessary progress in the EU integration process.
+A constitutional reform is necessary despite the Dayton Agreement of 1995 which enabled the establishment of institutions constitutive for rule of law as this agreement no longer offers the constitutional and administrative framework which the country needs in order to achieve the necessary progress in the EU integration process.

-The core scope of the constitutional reform is to strengthen the overall state institutions and the states and to make them functional.
-Furthermore, the constitutional reform aims to guarantee the constitutional protection of human rights to all citizens of Bosnia and Herzegovina irrespective their ethnicity. .
+The core scope of the constitutional reform was to strengthen the overall state institutions and the states and to make them functional.
+Furthermore, the constitutional reform also aims to guarantee the constitutional protection of human rights to all citizens of Bosnia and Herzegovina irrespective their ethnicity.